 In 2003, after the second festival, Sweetlamb left Austin for Chicago, entrusting the festival to the gentle hands of Mike D’Alonzo and Shannon McCormick, two longtime veterans of the Austin comedy scene.
 2004 and 2005 saw the first significant expansions of OOB, as D’Alonzo and McCormick added a second stage and doubled the total number of shows.
 D’Alonzo headed for the West Coast in 2006 and founder/co-producer Jeremy Sweetlamb returned to produce the 2006, 2007, and 2008 festivals with McCormick.

 In 2009, McCormick left day-to-day production and joined the newly formed Board of Directors, which came with the festival’s minty new 501 (c) 3 non-profit status.
 Sweetlamb added stand-up to the slate of shows and rebranded the festival as the Out of Bounds Comedy Festival, adding veteran producers Dave Buckman, Roy Janik, and Kareem Badr to the mix.
-Jon Bolden was added as producer in 2013 and Ruby Willmann replaces Badr in 2015.
+Jon Bolden was added as producer in 2013.
+Ruby Willmann was added as a producer in 2015.